-Sap beetles (family Nitiduliae): Most of these bugs prefer rotting fruit.
+- Sap beetles (family Nitiduliae): Most of these bugs prefer rotting fruit.
 A few, however, prefer carcasses and make their habitat in the drier, later stages of decomposition.

 - Clown beetles (family Histeridae): Also called hister beetles, these bugs make their habitat in dung, carrion, and other decaying matter.
 They make their habitat in the soil under the carcass and come out at night to eat maggots and other insect larvae.

 - False clown beetles (family Sphaeritidae): These insects make their habitat in dung, decaying fungi, and carrion.
-There are only one species in North America.
+There is only one species in North America.

 - Primitive carrion beetles (family Agyrtidae): Only 11 species of this family live in North America.
 They make their habitat in decaying vegetable or animal matter.